MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M05_L11_Configuring_Pipelines_as_Code_with_YAML.md

 1. In the **New Environment** pane, add a Name for the Environment, called **approvals**.
 1. Under **Resources**, select **None**.
 1. Confirm the settings by pressing the **Create** button.
-1. Once the environment got created, click on the "elipsis" (...) next to the button "Add Resource".
+1. Once the environment got created, click on the "ellipsis" (...) next to the button "Add Resource".
 1. Select **Approvals and Checks**.
 1. From the **Add your first check**, select **Approvals**.
 1. Add your Azure DevOps User Account Name to the **approvers** field.